jmlew/microfrontends-base-v1/README.md

 Included is a service to enable lazy-loading modules without using the router (@microfr/shared/ui-angular/LazyLoaderService).

 > TODO: Add further instructions for using this.

+### Add custom Angular Element strategy factory

+Use a custom NgElementStrategyFactory when creating a new Angular app as a custom element with the NgElementConstructor.
+The ElementZoneStrategyFactory lib is used here to ensures automatic change detection through Zone doesn't conflict with an element's parent, if the parent is also an Angular element.
+See the example of this in the mfe-client-ng-a app's custom element constructor in `app.module`.

 ### Build React Apps